 - meat raised on our farm or on surrounding area farms

 - maple syrup made from our sugarbush for pancakes and waffles.

-- tent group cookouts over cook fires
+- tent group cookouts over campfires

 - Fund Lunch, a weekly meal of soup and crackers, where the money saved is donated at summer’s end to a non-profit group chosen by campers

-- all-Camp picnics or cookouts at least once a week.
+- all-camp picnics or cookouts at least once a week.